usdot-jpo-ode/wzdx/spec-content/README.md

 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
 [WorkerPresenceConfidence](/spec-content/enumerated-types/WorkerPresenceConfidence.md) | High-level description of the feed publisher's confidence in worker presence
 [WorkerPresenceDefinition](/spec-content/enumerated-types/WorkerPresenceDefinition.md) | Method of knowing the presence of workers in the road event area.
-[WorkerPresenceSource](/spec-content/enumerated-types/WorkerPresenceSource.md) | Situations in which workers may be considered present by a jurisdiction.
+[WorkerPresenceMethod](/spec-content/enumerated-types/WorkerPresenceMethod.md) | Methods for how worker presence in a work zone event area is determined.
 [WorkTypeName](/spec-content/enumerated-types/WorkTypeName.md) | A high-level text description of the type of work being done in a road event.

 ### Object Properties using Enumerated Types